carterww/StockResearchPlatform/README.md

 ---

 ## Miscellaneous
-A live version of the website can be found here: [title](https://stockresearchplatform20230328164526.azurewebsites.net/).
+A live version of the website can be found [here](https://stockresearchplatform20230328164526.azurewebsites.net/).
 The MySQL database and Blazor server code are hosted on Microsoft Azure.

 ---